 Graciela is a Music Development Program certified instructor with outstanding technique and performance skills.
 While she challenges and pushes students to their limits, she does so by inspiring them with her fun, energetic personality.
 Her teaching style is a delicate blend of patience, creativity, and an understanding of child psychology.

 Graciela is the only traveling instructor affiliated with our studio, which means she will go to her student's homes for lessons.
-She lives in San Francisco, CA and teaches piano throughout the SF Bay Area, from Berkley to San Mateo.
+She currently teaches in San Francisco.

 Contact her at email@example.com or 301-283-1994 to schedule a trial lesson.